-Doxycycline has been the mainstay of treatment across the rickettsial diseases, including scrub typhus given at a dose of 100mg IV or orally twice daily for 7 to 14 days.
+It has been the mainstay of treatment for most rickettsial diseases, including scrub typhus given at a dose of 100 mg IV or orally twice daily for 7 to 14 days.
 However, several reports have indicated suspected doxycycline resistance.
-This is derived from the treatment failures results from cohort studies such as Thipmontree 2016 and the acquisition of scrub typhus during doxycycline malaria prophylaxis (Corwin 1999).

 Scrub typhus is one of the most underdiagnosed causes of tropical fevers.
-It can present as a fever of unknown origin and with other rickettsioses can cause diagnostic confusions.
-Scrub typhus presenting with encephalitis can be difficult to distinguish with other common causes of viral or bacterial encephalitis.
-It can sometimes present without eschar with only flu-like symptoms, thus can confuse with other causes of acute febrile illness.
-Although the incidence of eschar in acute scrub typhus can range from 10 to 90%, these may be easily overlooked.
+It can present as a fever of unknown origin and as with other rickettsioses can cause diagnostic confusion.
+Scrub typhus presenting with encephalitis can be difficult to distinguish from other common causes of viral or bacterial encephalitis.
+It can sometimes present without eschar with only flu-like symptoms, thus can be confused with other causes of acute febrile illness.
+Although the incidence of eschar in acute scrub typhus can range from 10% to 90%, these may be easily overlooked.

 Since it can affect almost every organ system in the body, even with a high index of clinical suspicion and the best clinical knowledge, diagnosis remains difficult, and the timely initiation of appropriate therapy is sometimes delayed.